Huygens' cycloidal pendulum: an elementary derivation: Introduction

-It is a well known fact that the motion of a simple pendulum is far from being rigorously isochrone, as the period of its oscillations depends on their amplitude, being longer for wider oscillations~\cite{Berkeley/1973}.
-For ``small'' oscillations the swinging time could be assumed approximately independent of the amplitude, and it is within such a regime that simple pendulums are used as clocks.
-The isochronism problem was known since Galileo's time and in 1659 Christiaan Huygens, ``the most ingenious watchmaker of all time'', to use Sommerfeld's words~\cite{Sommerfeld/1970}, first found the right vertical trajectory to give a point mass in order for it to produce, under the action of gravitational force, a perfect isochrone (of harmonic type) motion~\cite{Bell/1947,Yoder/1988}.
-The curve discovered by Huygens is the celebrated \emph{cycloid}, namely the trajectory drawn by a typical point on a bicycle wheel when the latter moves on the ground without slipping.
+It is a well known fact that the motion of a simple pendulum is far from being rigorously isochrone, being the period of its oscillations an increasing function of their amplitude~\cite{Berkeley/1973}.
+For ``small'' oscillations the swinging time is assumed to be approximately independent of the amplitude, and it is within such a regime that simple pendulums are employed as clocks.
+The ``isochronism question'' was known since Galileo's time, and in 1659 Christiaan Huygens, ``the most ingenious watchmaker of all time'', to use Sommerfeld's words~\cite{Sommerfeld/1970}, was the first to find the solution~\cite{Bell/1947,Yoder/1988}.
+Instead of using a circular motion, the pendulum bob was forced to move across a \emph{cycloid}, i.e., the trajectory drawn by a typical point on the periphery of a bicycle wheel when the latter moves on the ground without slipping.

-Now, while the simple pendulum is a topic of pivotal importance in any undergraduate and/or high-school physics course, the same cannot be said as far as the cycloidal pendulum is concerned.
-The latter is rarely offered to students as an example of application of Newton's laws of motion, although it was considerably studied already in Newton's \emph{Principia}~\cite{Gauld/2004}.
-A possible reason for this state of fact is that most treatments of cycloidal pendulum rest on some concepts of differential geometry and Calculus which could not be yet available inside the math toolbox of first-year undergraduates, less than ever of high-school students.
-Moreover, the standard treatment for deriving the pendulum shape could be not easily decodable and make hard grasping the cycloid isochronism property.
-To cover such cultural hole, during last years several didactical papers dealing with elementary treatments of the ``magic'' properties of cycloid, namely brachistochronism and tautochronism, appeared~\cite{Figueroa/Gutierrez/Fehr/1997,Sawicki/2005,Boute/2012,Onorato/Mascheretti/DeAmbrosis/2013,Mungan/Lipscombe/2017}.
+While the simple pendulum is a central topic in any undergraduate and/or high-school physics course, the same cannot be said as far as the cycloidal pendulum is concerned.
+The latter is rarely offered to students as an example of application of Newton's laws of motion, although it was studied already in Newton's \emph{Principia}~\cite{Gauld/2004}.
+Most treatments of cycloidal pendulum rest on some concepts of differential geometry and Calculus which could not be yet available inside the math toolbox of first-year undergraduates.
+Cycloid is also associated to the solution of the celebrated brachistochrone problem~\cite{Weisstein}, for which the principles of Calculus of Variation were first developed~\cite{Sommerfeld/1970}.
+During last years a considerable deal of work has been done about elementary treatments of these ``magic'' properties of cycloid, namely brachistochronism and tautochronism (see for instance~\cite{Figueroa/Gutierrez/Fehr/1997,Brooks/Push/2002,Sawicki/2005,Boute/2012,Onorato/Mascheretti/DeAmbrosis/2013,Mungan/Lipscombe/2017,Ben-Abu/Wolfson/Eshach/Yizhaq/2018}).

-The scope of the present Letter is to illustrate an elementary derivation of Huygens' cycloidal pendulum from basic mechanical principles which could be suitable for high-school students.
-Differently from other didactical strategies, which are aimed at checking that cycloids are tautochrone (which implies pendulum isochronism), within the present approach the cycloid is directly obtained as a possible answer to the isochronism request.